Lucie, Lady Duff-Gordon: Early life

 In 1826 she went with her parents to Bonn on the Rhine, and stayed sufficiently long enough to return speaking fluent German.
 She had scant regular instruction, but was for a short time at a mixed school of boys and girls kept by George Edward Biber at Hampstead, where she learnt Latin.

 By the age of 13 she was reading the "Odyssey" in the original.
 She also kept her pet snake twined into her plaited hair, and was thought to be "un peu unmanageable" by her mother and "a potential homicide" by a friend of the family.

-Following the breakdown of her father's health, which was always delicate the family moved to Boulogue-sur-Mer where they lived from 1834 to 1836.
+Following the breakdown of her father's health, which had always been delicate, the family moved to Boulogue-sur-Mer where they lived from 1834 to 1836.
 In 1836, her father was appointed as a Royal Commissioner to inquire into the grievances in Malta.
-While his wife accompanied him, as the climate was considered too hot for a young girl Lucie was sent to Miss Shepherd's school at Bromley.
-While her father and mother were Unitarians, at the age of 16 Lucie insisted on being baptised and confirmed as a member of the Church of England.

-As a girl Lucie made the acquaintance of Heinrich Heine.
-Lord Houghton's Monographs Personal and Social, 1873, pp. 323–32 contains an affecting narrative of her visits to the poet in Paris in 1854 shortly before his death.
+While his wife accompanied him, the climate was considered too hot for a young girl so Lucie was sent to Miss Shepherd's school at Bromley.
+Her parents were Unitarians, but at the age of 16 Lucie insisted on being baptised and confirmed as a member of the Church of England.
+As a girl she made the acquaintance of Heinrich Heine.
+Lord Houghton's Monographs Personal and Social, 1873, pp.323–32 contains an affecting narrative of her visits to the poet in Paris in 1854 shortly before his death.